El-Potato-Slayer/How-to-attach-an-image-with-Rails-Active-Storage/README.md

 1. run `rails active_storage:isntall`
 2. run `rails db:migrate`
 3. add `has_one_attached :image` to model that will have image attached
-  note: The symbol `:image` can be changed to anything
+  note: The symbol `:image` can be changed to anything you choose.
+Any other references of `:image` within this guide will be what it's named in the model.

 ## Permit the image within the controller